OchiabutoKelechi/Sales-Analysis/README.md

 ## Softwares Used
 1) Microsoft Excel: Utilized for data cleaning and transformation
-2) Power Query Editor: Utilized for advanced data cleaning and transformation.
+2) Power Query Editor: Utilized for further cleaning and transformation of the data.
 3) Power BI: Used for creation of interactive visualizations and dashboards to extract and display insights from the data.

 ## Data Cleaning and Transformation

-The data cleaning and transformation process was extensive, focusing on ensuring data consistency and integrity to improve the accuracy of the insights drawn from the analysis.
+The data cleaning and transformation process was extensive, focusing on ensuring data consistency and integrity to ensure the accuracy of the insights drawn from the analysis.
 #### Key transformations included:

 - Table Creation: The Excel worksheet containing the data was converted into structured a table using Excel’s Ctrl-A and Ctrl-T functions.
 This ensured proper organization for easier analysis.